bismuthfoundation/hypernode/doc/Notes.md

 # TODO

-since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.
+Since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.
+If so, use the docstring to add "Async" prefix instead to all async functions.

+common.py: TODO: split this file into 2: one "utils" with the functions, and one "params" or "posconfig" with the chain parameters.

 Reread docs and code, change occurences of MN to HN (code ok)